 The department is also undertaking an independent review of the Fuel Quality Standards Act 2000, the Competition and Consumer (Industry Codes—Oil) Regulations 2017, and the Petroleum and Other Fuels Reporting Act 2017 and Petroleum and Other Fuels Reporting Rules 2017.
 The review will assess whether the pieces of legislation are achieving their policy objectives and identify areas to further align Australia’s liquid fuel legislation.
-The review is scheduled for completion in the second half of 2022.
+The review is scheduled for completion in 2023.

 Securing diesel exhaust fluid to keep Australia moving